 Lisa Kennon, Associate Professor and Graduate Coordinator; Ph.D., Texas Womanís University.
 Food safety issues impacting hospitality customers and the restaurant industry; consumer issues impacting the hospitality industry.

-Daniel Spears, Assistant Professor; Ph.D., Kansas State University.
+Daniel Spears, Associate Professor; Ph.D., Kansas State University.
 Tourism consumption and activity behavior; tourism development and sustainability in small island destinations; services management and marketing; cultural and heritage tourism; ecotourism.